The Tesla Rotating Magnetic Field

 Click for a higher resolution image.

-Prototype production line Tesla 2-phase motor photographed at the Westinghouse Electric and Manufacturing Corporation Pittsburgh facility in 1888.
+Prototype production line Tesla 2-phase motor photographed at the Westinghouse Electric and Manufacturing Company Pittsburgh facility in 1888.
 This general construction plan, with manufacturing and efficiency improvements, was scaled up to 500 hp production line motors by 1891 and were exhibited at the 1893 World's Fair.

 Image courtesy of https://historicpittsburgh.org/collection/westinghouse-electric-corporation-photographs